 The measures being used to mitigate the social and economic impact of COVID-19

-Facing the consequences of the COVID-19 pandemic, which go far beyond the crucial element of public health, many European countries have prepared and implemented immediate measures in order to mitigate the social and economic impact of the outbreak.
-We put the measures adopted in the economic, social and employment areas under the magnifying glass, highlighting the most important fields of action across Europe.
+Facing the consequences of the COVID-19 pandemic, which go far beyond the crucial element of public health, the Swiss government has prepared and implemented immediate measures in order to mitigate the social and economic impact of the outbreak.
+We put the measures adopted in the economic, social and employment areas under the magnifying glass, highlighting the most important fields of action across Switzerland.

 Switzerland Legal COVID-19 measures